-Ultimately, of course, the perfect portfolio is in the eye of the shareholder, but to help get you started on the road to intelligent asset allocation, we recently rolled out our Champion Funds model portfolios.
-These come in three flavors -- Aggressive, Moderate, and Conservative -- and each offers high-quality exposure to a broad swath of the market.
+Ultimately, of course, the perfect portfolio is in the eye of the shareholder, but to help get you started on the road to intelligent asset allocation, we crafted our own Champion Funds model portfolios.
+These come in three flavors -- aggressive, moderate, and conservative -- and each offers high-quality exposure to a broad swath of the market.

 Diversification, after all, is what savvy investors want and need, and that's one of the many reasons I think mutual funds -- which make diversifying a cinch -- are just about the perfect retirement savings vehicle for long-term types.
 A thoughtfully assembled portfolio of top-drawer picks can help keep the road to retirement relatively smooth.

 Shannon Zimmerman heads up the Fool's Champion Funds newsletter service and doesn't own any of the securities mentioned above.
-The Fool is investors writing for investors, and has a strict disclosure policy.
+Pfizer and Coca-Cola are Motley Fool Inside Value recommendations.
+Kraft Foods is a Motley Fool Income Investor recommendation.
+The Fool is investors writing for investors, and has astrict disclosure policy.